getchip/PocketCHIP-Docs/source/includes/_using-pocketchip.md

-#Using PocketC.H.I.P.
+Using PocketC.H.I.P.

-## Install new software
+Update software

-To install new applications on PocketC.H.I.P., open the terminal app from the home screen.
+To update the software on PocketC.H.I.P., tap the Update Software app on the home screen.
+Each of these applications is curated to run on PocketC.H.I.P.’s screen size and theme.

-Update the Debian software repositories.
-`sudo apt update`

-Use the Debian [package search tool](https://www.debian.org/distrib/packages) to determine if the package is available for **TKTK ARMHF?
-TKTK**.

-Install the package.

-`sudo apt install *package_name*`

-## WiFi & Bluetooth

-Currently only WiFi is configurable from the PocketC.H.I.P graphical interface.
-Tab the sprocket icon on the home screen.
-Enter the name of the network and the password.

-## System Update
+System Update

-`sudo apt-get update && sudo aptget upgrade`
+Performing a full system update will overwrite all data on PocketC.H.I.P.
+TKTK

-## Flashing
+Flashing

-To return your PocketC.H.I.P. to factory settings, use our online [flashing tool](http://flasher.getchip.com) and select the latest PocketC.H.I.P. image.
+To return your PocketC.H.I.P. to our latest factory settings, use our online flashing tool and select the latest PocketC.H.I.P. image.

-**This will perminently delete *all the data* on PocketC.H.I.P., back-up anything you want to keep!**
+WARNING:  This will permanently delete all the data on PocketC.H.I.P., so back-up anything you want to keep!

+See the CHIP docs for how to backup your files manually.

+Applications
+Your PocketC.H.I.P. comes with TK applications on the home screen.